Catch Us If You Can (game show)

 Catch Us If You Can is an Australian game and prank television series which ran for 30 episodes on the Seven Network in 1981.
-It consisted of games for members of the studio audience and pre-recorded pranks, modelled after Candid Camera.
+It consisted of games for members of the studio audience and pre-recorded pranks, similar to Candid Camera.
 The pranks were usually on unsuspecting members of the public but occasionally on celebrities.

-It was produced by Peter Luck and hosted in the studio by Bryan Davies.
-Regular actors and comedians involved in the pranks included Grant Dodwell, Deborah Gray, Edith Bliss, Ian McRae and Marty Morton.
+Its pilot aired on Channel 9 in 1980 but they did not take up the show and it moved to Channel 7, beginning in February.
+It was axed in April 1981.